DamirKontrec/TransmissionRemote/README.md

 ### Usage instructions

-Put the cloned resources in your Transmission instalation folder, inside the `web` subfolder, and enable remote client in the app itself.
+Put cloned resources in your Transmission installation folder, inside the `web` subfolder, and enable remote client in the app itself.